-The Broads Authority will not undertake a call for sites to seek to address the 39 dwelling residual need (2.05 per year to 2036) in the Great Yarmouth Housing Market Area.
-Instead, through the Duty to Cooperate, Great Yarmouth Borough Council has agreed to meet the 39 dwelling residual need within their area of the Borough.
+The Broads Authority will not undertake a call for sites to seek to address the 44 dwelling residual need (2.2-3 per year to 2036) in the Great Yarmouth Housing Market Area.
+Instead, through the Duty to Cooperate, Great Yarmouth Borough Council has offered agreed to meet the 44 dwelling residual need within their area of the Borough.
 The Broads Authority accepts this offer from Great Yarmouth Borough Council.
 Any dwellings completed in the Broads part of the Borough will be counted by the Borough Council towards their need/target.

-There are three key reasons for not undertaking a call for sites and not seeking to meet the 39 dwelling residual need in the Great Yarmouth Housing Market Area:
+There are three key reasons for not undertaking a call for sites and not seeking to meet the 44 dwelling residual need in the Great Yarmouth Housing Market Area:

-a) We have over provided in the delivery of dwellings in the entire Broads Authority Executive Area as at 2017 with 19 years left in the plan period.
+a) We have over provided in the delivery of dwellings in the entire Broads Authority Executive Area by 71 dwellings as at 20167 with 20-19 years left in the plan period.